skibins/skibins/README.md

 I am a passionate junior software developer with an interest in new technology, computers, and self-development.
 I graduated from the High School of Władysław Szybinski as a software developer.
 Now I'm starting my journey as an informatics student at the Silesian University of Technology.

-* 🌍  I'm baesd in Poland
+* 🌍  I'm based in Poland
 * ✉️  You can contact me at [jan.skibins@gmail.com](mailto:jan.skibins@gmail.com)
 * 🧠  I'm currently learning project management
 * ⚡️  I'm continuously trying to improve myself